An SOS

 In the end, the politics of simmering outrage and division is unfocused and unproductive.
 State leaders who promote incendiary hogwash for short-term gain, leave followers pointlessly aggrieved, and easily manipulated, exactly where agenda-driven politicians want them.
 And this pressure-cooker style of propaganda and defiance quickly deteriorates into blind violence, destroying much of what Americans wish to preserve.
 (January 6, 2021 comes to mind.)

-So express yourselves, my fellow Idahoans, let your freak flag fly.
+So express yourselves, my fellow Idahoans, let your freak flags fly.
 Though emotions and symbols do not violate federal law.
 However, if political leaders agitate an overthrow of the system, that is treason.
 And we all would all lose more amenities than you realize.

 Including an empty mailbox.